NixOS/nix.dev/source/tutorials/nix-language.md

 ## Running examples

-All examples in this guide are valid Nix files that you can run yourself
+All examples in this guide are valid Nix files that you can run yourself.

 The following example is a Nix expression adding two numbers: